-The Ontario Human Rights Code protects OCDSB students and staff from discrimination and harassment on grounds such as ancestry, colour, race, sex, citizenship, ethnicity or place of origin, creed, disability, family or marital status, gender identity, gender expression and sexual orientation.
+The OCDSB recognizes the inherent dignity and equal rights of all people enshrined in the Universal Declaration of Human Rights and reflected in the Canadian Charter of Rights and Freedoms and the Ontario Human Rights Code.
+The Ontario Human Rights Code protects OCDSB students and staff from discrimination and harassment on the basis of citizenship, race, place of origin, ethnic origin, colour, ancestry, disability, age, creed, sex, family status, marital status, sexual orientation, gender identity and gender expression.
 Despite these protections, as a school district we acknowledge that oppression and discrimination still exist within our systems, structures, policies and practices.
 It shows up specifically as racism and more specifically anti-Indigenous and anti-Black racism; Islamophobia, antisemitism, and anti-Sikhism; ableism; sexism, transphobia and homophobia.

 It is compounded by the intersection of various aspects of each person's unique identity, including classism and socio-economic status.
-It shows up as disproportionate representation in our staffing and leadership structures; a curriculum that is Eurocentric and that does not reflect the rich ethnic and cultural diversity of our student population and the world; over-representation of Indigenous, Black, minoritized, 2SLGBTQ+ and special education students in discipline, including suspensions, expulsions, exclusions and interactions with the police; disproportionate representation in locally developed and applied versus academic pathways and specialized programs; higher dropout rates and lower graduation rates.
-The perpetuation of these systemic barriers results in disparity in achievement and well-being outcomes and experiences for these students.
+It shows up as disproportionate representation in our staffing and leadership structures; a curriculum that is Eurocentric and that does not reflect the rich ethnic and cultural diversity of our student population and the world; overrepresentation of Indigenous, Black, minoritized, 2SLGBTQ+ and special education students in discipline, including suspensions, expulsions, exclusions and interactions with the police; disproportionate representation in locally developed and applied versus academic pathways and specialized programs; higher dropout rates and lower graduation rates.
+The perpetuation of these systemic barriers results in disparity in achievement and wellbeing outcomes and experiences for these students.

-Disrupting and addressing these systems, structures, policies and practices by actively engaging in an anti-oppression, anti-racism and human rights-based approach at all levels of the organization is key to making change and to eliminating disparities and disproportionalities.
+Disrupting and addressing these systems, structures, policies and practices by actively engaging in an anti-oppression, antiracism and human rights-based approach at all levels of the organization is key to making change and to eliminating disparities and disproportionalities.
 It requires us to focus on how we learn and work together, to recognize the inherent dignity and worth of each person, and to ensure that every student's right to education is respected and realized.
 The Indigenous, Equity and Human Rights Roadmap proposes specific actions and accountabilities toward achieving these goals.